 Guided Biofilm Therapy (GBT) in Ottawa

-During your next routine hygiene appointment at The Teal Umbrella, our dental team will evaluate your oral health to determine if integrating the GBT protocol is the right approach for your specific preventive care plan.
+During your next routine visit, our team will check your oral health to see if GBT is the right fit for your preventive care plan.

 How Guided Biofilm Therapy Works: The 8 Steps of GBT